Sara-Eraso/Simulation-of-a-Bioinspired-Robotic-Arm-Controlled-Using-Deep-Learning-Techniques-/README.md

 ## 2. simulation

 The robotic arm simulation was performed in Matlab.
-The .mlx file is attached in the folder under the name “Simulación de un brazo robótico bioinspirado”
+The .mlx file is attached in the folder under the name “Simulación de un brazo robótico bioinspirado”.

+Transformation matrices based on Denavith-Hartenberg parameters were used to develop the simulation.
+Efforts were also made to ensure that the final position vector, referred to in the simulation as q_brazo_final, functioned similarly to the vector used by the Kinova 3Gen Lite arm, in order to guarantee that the simulation and the arm's operation would function identically.

 ## 3. models